Valencian Community: Economy

 Valencia is long and narrow, running mainly north–south; historically, its rather steep and irregular terrain has made communications and the exploitation of the soil difficult, although the soil of the coastal plain is particularly fertile.
 This coastal axis has facilitated connections with Europe, either by sea through the Mediterranean, or by land through Catalonia.

 The Valencian territory has few natural resources; the only important mineral deposit is the marble quarried in Alicante province.

 Hydrological resources (see Geography above) are also lacking: the demand for water exceeds the supply, with this imbalance especially serious in Alicante province.
 In particularly severe drought years, the problem is managed through occasional nocturnal restrictions during summer and exploitation of aquifers.
-Valencia's water needs result in harsh contention with neighbouring regions such as Castilla–La Mancha and Catalonia.
+Valencia's water needs result in harsh contention with neighbouring autonomous communities such as Castilla–La Mancha and Catalonia.

 Agriculture—more specifically, citrus cultivation for the export market—was responsible for Valencia's first economic boom in the late 19th century, after centuries of slow development and even decay.
 Although in absolute terms the agricultural sector has continued to grow, the boom in the secondary and tertiary sectors during the Spanish miracle of the 1960s, has meant that its relative importance has decreased over time.
 The provinces of Castellón and Valencia still have thousands of hectares of citrus-producing groves and citrus continues to be a major source of income on the countryside.
 Province of Alicante also grows citrus, but its agriculture is more diversified with a higher presence of vegetables, especially in the Vega Baja del Segura area.